-The Company is a party to an employment agreement with Mr. Boor, effective as of April 15, 2019; Severance Agreements with Ms. Aden, effective as of November 2, 2021, and Mr. Like, effective May 5, 2020; and a Release of Claims Agreement with Mr. Dragash, dated March 5, 2024.
+The Company is a party to an employment agreement with Mr. Boor, effective as of April 15, 2019, and Severance Agreements with Ms. Aden, effective as of November 2, 2021, and Mr. Schuknecht, effective February 13, 2024.
 A description of the key provisions of these agreements follows.
-During FY2024, the Company did not have written or oral employment or severance agreements with Messrs.
+During FY2025, the Company did not have written or oral employment or severance agreements with Messrs.
 Cira and Niño.